vgurianov/qm/docs/entanglement.md

 ![Image](entanglement_2.png)
 Fig.6.
 Sequence of messages

 As soon as Alice takes a measurement for the first particle, Bob  can immediately find the state of the second particle, regardless of the distance between particles.
-This is possible because an instance of the \sf\bf Mix \rm class already exists.
+This is possible because an instance of the 'Mix' class already exists.

 The complete code is here [https://github.com/vgurianov/qm/software/entaglement.py](https://github.com/vgurianov/qm/blob/master/software/entaglement.py).
 The result of the script execution